urbit/old-doc/reference/hoon/ref/odors.md

 IEEE floating-points

-Hoon does not yet support floating point, so these syntaxes don't actually work.
+Hoon does not yet support floating point, so these syntaxes don't work yet.
 But the syntax for a single-precision float is the normal English syntax, with a `.` prefix:

 ---